-It is also possible to use the parse_flags keyword argument in an override:
+It is also possible to use the parse_flags keyword argument in an override to merge command-line style arguments into the appropriate construction variables (see env.MergeFlags).

 This example adds 'include' to \$CPPPATH, 'EBUG' to \$CPPDEFINES, and 'm' to \$LIBS.